Penjikent murals: Rostam cycle

 It is thought that the narrative of the Iranian Shahnameh and the epic cycle of Rostam is mirrored in a series of murals of the "Blue Hall" ("Rustemiada") at Penjikent dating to the first half of the 8th century.
 They are mainly hosted in the Hermitage Museum, Hall 49, and are believed to be of Sogdian, Turkic or Kushan-Hephthalite origin.

 The protagonist Rostam, a mythical king of Zabulistan is thought to be shown in numerous activities and battles, both against human and mythical opponents, and is shown with an elongated skull, narrow skulls, V-shaped eyebrows, a hooked nose and heavy jaw (of Hephthalite prototype) and thus reminding some portraits of Khingila on coins, perhaps even having close identity with him.
 This choice follows from the emblematic look of the Alchon Huns, who ruled in that same area until the 7th century CE.

 Details

 Religion

 The religious affiliation of the Penjikent population is uncertain.
-The local cults are thought to be a mix of Christian, Buddhist, Zoroastrian Iranian and Indian deities.
+The local cults are thought to have involved a blending of the worship of Christian, Buddhist, Zoroastrian Iranian and Hindu deities.